pwilmart/TMT_channel_cross_talk/README.md

 The C-13 and N-15 isotopically enriched atoms used to substitute the natural carbon and nitrogen atoms are probably 99% pure.
 That means that they have about 1% C-12 and N-14, respectively.
 This creates kind of an inverse isotopic distribution for the C-series tags where the heavies tags contribute more to the "N-1" tags than the light tags do.
 This is seen in the top row.

 The situation for the N-series tags is more complicated.
-The have a mixture of C-13 atoms and one N-15 atom.
+They have a mixture of C-13 atoms and one N-15 atom.
 Most of the "N-1" intensity crosstalk stays in the N-series (from the C-13 atoms).
 However, the delta-delta masses of the N- and C-series tags are 6 milliDa different.
 The N-15 atom crosstalks into the "N-1" C-series tag.
 There is a little scrambling between the N- and C-series, as shown in the bottom row.

 ---